getsentry/bucket-compression/README.md

 the list of values in the bucket.
 To stringify and parse this JSON, `serde_json` is used in default configuration.

-There are two main types of benchmarks:
+There are two main types of benchmarks: compression and performance benchmarks.

+### Compression Ratio

-1. **Compression ratio:** Measure the effectiveness of the compression algorithms.
+Measures the effectiveness of the compression algorithms.
 The ratios (e.g. 23%) are size of the binary output compared with the plain JSON string.
 Note that ratios larger than 100% are possible if the binary output is larger than the JSON string.
 This can happen particularly for buckets with a large number of zeros.
-These benchmarks are run over the full dataset provided.
-2. **Performance:** Measure the throughput of buckets and elements based on a few select examples.
-The benchmark examples are configured directly in `main.rs`

-The benchmarks can be configured using the `Args` structure in `main.rs`:
+The benchmark runs over the full dataset provided and prints statistics of the compression ratios and relative error rates to standard out.
+It can be configured using the `Args` structure in `main.rs`:

  - `path`: The path to the file containing JSON-encoded buckets.
  - `sort`: Sorts the values loaded from the file before running compression.